 - Where a person files his or her state tax return

 - Other indicators which describe a person’s ties to a community

 The states generally define community property as those assets which meet the following requirements:

 - Property which a person or their spouse acquire separately or together during marriage

 - The property that a couple agree to convert to community property

 - Property that one cannot identify as separate property

 In Community Property states, property is typically defined as separate under the following conditions:

 There are few good ways to protect community property assets.
 The best?
 An offshore trust.
 Where?
 The Cook Islands or Nevis.
 These two jurisdictions have the strongest asset protection trust statutes.
-With these trusts you have a trustee who is not subject to your local court orders.
-A local judge only has jurisdiction over local affairs.
-Affairs of foreigners are subject to the laws of their own jurisdictions.
+With these trusts you have an international trustee.
+In our case, the trustee is our offshore law firm.
+So, the trustee is not subject to your local court orders.
+Keep in mind, a local judge only has jurisdiction over local affairs.
+Conversely, affairs of foreigners are subject to the laws of their own jurisdictions.
 Fortunately for you, if you are a judgement debtor, in certain jurisdictions the laws are tilted steeply in your favor.
-This stacks the deck against your opponent at law.
-There is extensive information on this website about planning your wealth preservation strategy using the offshore asset protection trust.
+As a result, this stacks the deck against your opponent at law.
+Furthermore, there is extensive information on this website about planning your wealth preservation strategy using the offshore asset protection trust.